dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_owner_of

 Returns the owner of a list of tokens identified by `token_ids`.
-For non-existing token ids, an empty value is returned.
+For non-existing token ids, the `null` value is returned for the `account`.
 The ordering of the response elements is arbitrary.

 ```candid "Methods" +=
 icrc7_owner_of : (token_ids : vec nat) -> (vec record { token_id : nat; account : opt Account; }) query;